 Kodaikanal can be visited at any time of the year.
 However, the ideal time for your trip to Kodaikanal can be between the months of October and March.
 These are the months when the weather is at its best.
 Apart from that, if you wish, you can also consider the monsoon months that fall between April and June as well as July and September.

-As per the archaeological evidence of this particular region, the human habitation dates back to as early as the Chera Dynasty.
-The artefacts like earthen pots found at this site somewhat prove that the earliest residents of this area were the Palaiyar tribals.
+As per the archaeological evidence of this particular region, human habitation dates back to as early as the Chera Dynasty.
+The artifacts like earthen pots found at this site somewhat prove that the earliest residents of this area were the Palaiyar tribals.

 Even one can find some particular references to Kodaikanal in Tamil Sangam literature.
 It is also said that modern Kodaikanal was settled by Christian missionaries along with the Bureaucrats in 1845.

-1. Kodai Lake.
-Visiting the Kodai lake will be an interesting experience for you.
-The most likeable part about this lake is its wonderful aura.
+Visiting Kodai lake will be an interesting experience for you.
+The most likable part about this lake is its wonderful aura.
 It is also quite famous for boating, riding, cycling and many other things.
 This lake is one of the best places to visit in Tamil Nadu.

 The scenic expanse of this place is something which you must not have seen before.
-The very air and the cloud formation in the vast sky creates a scene that would turn you into a photographer.
+The very air and the cloud formation in the vast sky create a scene that would turn you into a photographer.
 You would perhaps have never experienced such vastness and beauty of nature before.

 In close proximity to this station lies the Mariamman temple where you can make a visit and seek blessings of the deity where Shakti is worshipped in her Suyambu form.